guidoschmidt/hicetnunc.wiki.backup/How-to-cancel-❌.md

 ***

-Let’s say I want to raise my price, or set my OBJKTs as “not for sale”.
+Let’s say I want set my OBJKTs as “not for sale”.

 1. Make sure your wallet is synced
-2. Click on [collectors] and then [cancel].
+2. Click on [listings] and then [cancel].
 This will send the OBJKTs back to your wallet.
 Check your wallet for confirmation.
+The objkts will be sent back from the escrow wallet to your wallet.
 3. Now that they are back in your wallet, you can [swap] them again.

 If you want to delete your OBJKT, continue to [How to burn 🔥](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-burn-🔥)